 There are a few considerations to keep in mind when inputting product data:

-- Product data importing: If you need to add many products to your site, you can use an import function.
+- Product data importing: You can use an import function if you need to add many products to your site.
 Most WordPress shopping cart plugins have an import feature that allows you to bulk import product data from a comma-separated values (CSV) file, which you can create in most spreadsheet programs.

 - Product weights and inventory: Many shopping cart plugins include optional product data fields, such as item weight and size for shipping purposes and product counts for inventory tracking.
 Your business may or may not need to use these fields.
 If you charge shoppers flat-rate shipping fees or offer free shipping, then these fields probably won’t matter to you.
 If you use actual or real-time shipping rates to determine shipping charges, you need to fill in weight and size data for accurate shipping charges to apply.